Big Pigeon - Pottawattamie County, Iowa

 Rhine River

-In addition to support from US Army engineering troops in providing boats, improving local roads, and most-importantly building bridges, the US Navy assigned a task unit to each of the First, Third, and Ninth Armies, as shown on the following map.
+US Army engineering troops facilitated crossings by providing and staffing small boats, improving local roads, and most-importantly building bridges.
+In addition, the US Navy assigned a task unit to each of the First, Third, and Ninth Armies, as shown on the following map.
 These task units included numerous vessels small enough to be trucked to the water near crossing sites.

-1. March 7 - the First Army's 9th Armored Division crossed at Remagen on the middle Rhine.
+1. March 7, US First Army - III Corp's 9th Armored Division crossed the Ludendorff bridge at Remagen on the middle Rhine.

-2. March 22-23 - the Third Army's 5th Infantry Division crossed at Oppenheim on the upper Rhine and later made three additional crossings.
+2. March 22-23, US Third Army - XII Corp's 5th Infantry Division crossed at Oppenheim on the upper Rhine.

 Most of the Rhine Crossings